RedPitaya/Documentation/appsFeatures/remoteControl/remoteAndProg.rst

 Programming and remote-control tools
 ####################################

-Here are all the tools and examples for programming and controlling your Red Pitaya.
-This section has the following chapters:
+Here you will find all the tools and examples you need to program and control your Red Pitaya.
+This section contains the following chapters

-- **SCPI server** - How to set up an SCPI server on your Red Pitaya and remotely control it through Python, MATLAB, or LabVIEW?
+- **SCPI Server** - How to set up an SCPI server on your Red Pitaya and control it remotely from Python, MATLAB or LabVIEW?
-- **C and Python Applications** - How to run C and Python programs directly on the Linux OS of your Red Pitaya board?
+- **C and Python Applications** - How to run C and Python programs directly on the Linux OS of your Red Pitaya board.
-- **JupyterLab** - How to use the JupyterLab application to create interactive documents with Python code?
+- **JupyterLab** - How to use the JupyterLab application to create interactive documents with Python code.
-- **Deep Memory Acquisition** - How to acquire data directly into the DDR RAM with variable buffer sizes at full speed?
+- **Deep Memory Acquisition** - How to acquire data directly into DDR RAM with variable buffer sizes at full speed?
-- **List of supported SCPI & API commands** - The list of all available SCPI and API commands available on the Red Pitaya with a short description of each command and version of the OS that the command was first introduced in
+- **List of Supported SCPI & API Commands** - A list of all the SCPI and API commands available on the Red Pitaya, with a short description of each command and the OS version in which the command was first introduced.
-- **Examples** - Code examples for SCPI and API covering everything from controlling the LEDs to data acquisition and generation to digital communication interfaces.
+- **Examples** - Code examples for SCPI and API covering everything from LED control to data acquisition and generation to digital communication interfaces.
-- **Known SCPI & API issues and changes by OS version** - Is your code not working as intended?
+- **Known SCPI & API Issues and Changes by OS Version** - Is your code not working as intended?
 Check this section for known command issues or release dates of newer commands.

 .. toctree::
    :maxdepth: 1